Ficool

 "I wasn't aware of that, officer, but I'll get that fixed right away."

 Seeing his sudden change in demeanor, the officer flashed his light through the car.
-He sees an assortment of containers scattered across the backseat floor but nothing that would warrant a search.
+He sees an assortment of containers scattered across the backseat and on the floor but nothing that would warrant a search.
 You really should clean this thing out."

 The officer recalls a similar case.
 He glances towards the trunk.
 Someone could easily hide back there, he thinks.
 His brows furrow, and he slightly tilts his head to the right when he asks, "You seem really nervous tonight, Mr. Jones.
-Are you sure everything is alright?"
+Are you sure everything is all right?"

 Jake runs his fingers through his thick dishwater blonde hair.
 Rubbing his eyes, he says, "I'm fine, just tired is all.
 I just finished a long shift, a double.
 I'm sure you know how that goes, working the long hours you do."

-Something just didn't sit right with the cop.
+Something just didn't sit right with the officer.
 Taking his notebook from his pocket, he scribbles, "Write it down," at the top of the page, then hands it through the window.

 Jake reads it, hands it back, and says, "I'm fine, just exhausted is all."

 The officer hesitates, trying to determine if he's telling the truth.
-After a brief pause, he says.
-"Make sure you get that taillight fixed.
+After a brief pause, he tilts his head to the side then says.
+"Get the taillight fixed.
 Turning, he walks away.

-Jake pulls out; he glances into the rearview to find he's being followed.
-Hopefully he's just trying to find a place to turn around.
+Jake pulls out; he glances into the rearview mirror to find the officer following him.
+Hopefully, he's just trying to find a place to turn around.

 "Is it safe?
 A weak, broken voice asks from the back.

 Jake glances in the rearview mirror and says, "Not yet."
-Approaches the big Cedar roundabout Jake continues to follow the pavement around.
-The officer stays close behind before circling in the opposite direction.
+Approaches the big Cedar roundabout Jake continues to follow the traffic circle around.
+The officer stays close behind before driving in the opposite direction.
 With a heavy sigh, Jake says, "You can come out now.

 Jake is driving down the steep decline when he sees what he believes to be an unmarked car pulling out of the gas station.